archiewood/discrete-vs-continuous/pages/index.md

 ### Line chart example

 The line chart is a type of graph that represents data points connected by lines, typically to show trends over time.
-In this case,

 Use line charts if you need to: